You try to make math fun for your homeschooled kids.

 I discovered that my daughter, who is a ball of energy ready to explode, loved it when I wrote a problem on an index card and held it over her head.
 She would jump and jump with her hands extended over her head trying to grab the index card.
 When she finally caught it, she would figure out the answer, sometimes while walking around the room, other times sitting on the floor.
 And then we would repeat it with the next index card.
 It was a joy to see her jumping up and down with all her might, a big grin on her face, squealing with delight, “It’s SO MUCH FUN!!!
 I LOVE IT!”

-A few weeks after we were done with this topic and had moved on to something else, I offered my daughter the chance to read together from her favorite book The Last Dogs (link).
+A few weeks after we were done with this topic and had moved on to something else, I offered my daughter the chance to read together from her favorite book The Last Dogs.
 Even though she is a good reader, being read to is something she adores.
 “No,” she said that time thoughtfully, ‘I would rather we did that jumping thing again.”
 “What jumping thing?”
 I wondered because I already forgot all about it.
 “You remember!
 You held the flashcards with problems really high, and I jumped and grabbed it.
 Then I solved the problem really fast and jumped again.”
 We have since made Jumping for Flashcards a regular part of our school!

 My son is an entirely different kind of learner.
 He thought all of that jumping was silly and didn’t want anything to do with it.
 So what would be the most enjoyable way to practice, I asked him at the time.
 “Well,” he said after pondering it for a whole day, “I want mystery.
-I want Pirates of the Caribbean.
+I want Pirates of the Caribbean (he loves these books).
 And I want each answer to have some meaning.”
 “Hmmm… what sort of meaning do you have in mind for addition and subtraction?”
 I asked.
 “I want all that adding and subtracting to have a purpose.
 So that each time I figure out the answer, there would be something interesting to do with it.”

 Pirates of the Caribbean Math